Diversity, Equity, Inclusion, and Justice

 • Faculty and administrators work together to connect the DEIJ curriculum with students’ learning experiences in social studies, specials classes, reading, writing, and mathematics.

-• The Lower School offers a robust student affinity group program, scheduled during the school day, that seeks to engage all K–5 students in age-appropriate activities related to healthy identity development.
+• The Lower School offers students the option to participate in affinity groups or a community-based group, scheduled during the school day, that seeks to engage all K–5 students in age-appropriate activities related to healthy identity development.

 Offerings